Smooth kinematic and metallicity gradients reveal that the Milky Way's nuclear star cluster and disc might be part of the same structure: Kinematics along the line of sight

 The detected variation of $\mu_l$ with colour (i.e. extinction) also validates our initial assumption of the statistical identification of stars from different Galactic centre radii along the line of sight towards the MWNSC by applying colour cuts in the CMDs.
 Our analysis does not imply that each assumed colour cut is a clean sample of stars at different Galactic centre radii.
 It is a statistical approach meaning that the majority of stars in the sample are at larger distances along the line of sight for higher extinctions.

-Previous work analysed the bulk $\mu_l$ distribution of the MWNSD and the MWNSC and found that, in both cases, they are best represented by the combination of three Gaussians.
-These Gaussians account for the stars moving eastwards and westwards, plus a central one probably due to contamination from the Galactic bar in the case of the MWNSD, and the differential rotation for the MWNSC \citep{Shahzamanian:2021wu,Martinez-Arranz:2022uf,Nogueras-Lara:2022tp}.
+Previous work analysed the bulk $\mu_l$ distribution of the MWNSD and the MWNSC and found that, in both cases, they are best represented by the combination of three Gaussians \citep{Shahzamanian:2021wu,Martinez-Arranz:2022uf,Nogueras-Lara:2022tp}.
 They obtained a rotation velocity of $\sim2.3$\,mas/yr and $\sim 2.1$\,mas/yr \citep[after correcting for the relative proper motion calculation,][]{Nogueras-Lara:2022tp}, for the MWNSD and the MWNSC, respectively.
 An average of our results for the corresponding stellar populations is somewhat smaller than previous results.
-This is explained by the different methodology (we computed median values) and the potential contamination from stars deeper inside the line of sight, that is accounted by the GMM approach in previous work.
-Our analysis is also able to detect the differential rotation of the MWNSC \citep[e.g.][]{Trippe:2008it,Schodel:2009zr}, which was proposed as the cause of the central Gaussian in the GMM fit of the $\mu_l$ distribution of MWNSC stars \citep{Nogueras-Lara:2022tp}.
+This is explained by the different methodology (we computed median values) and the potential contamination from stars deeper inside the line of sight, that is accounted by a GMM approach in previous work.
+Our analysis is also able to detect the differential rotation of the MWNSC \citep[e.g.][]{Trippe:2008it,Schodel:2009zr}, which is shown by the different $\mu_l$ values obtained at different colour bins in Fig.\,\ref{gradient_proper_motions}.

 We also analysed the median values of the proper motion component perpendicular to the Galactic plane ($\mu_b$).
 We found that they do not depend on colour and are close to zero (Tables\,\ref{proper_motions_JK} and \ref{proper_motions_HK}).
 Our results are compatible with previous work \citep[e.g.][]{Shahzamanian:2021wu, Nogueras-Lara:2022aa}.